efkan/content-filter/README.md

 ```

 HTML status of the server response would be `403` (forbidden).
 And the response test like the following:
-`A forbidden character set has been found in URL: admin_id`
+`A forbidden expression has been found in URL: admin_id`

 Performance test results